-You are in a tough position.
-On the one hand, you want to enjoy your property without interference.
-On the other, you do not want to create a hostile situation with your neighbor.
-Most jurisdictions, though, rely on citizen complaints to identify violations of land-use, building, and noise ordinances.
+You are definitely in a tough position.
+Most jurisdictions, however, rely on citizen complaints to identify violations of land-use, building, and noise ordinances.
 As a result, in cases like this, your best bet might be to file a complaint with your local code enforcement department.
 That's what this article will discuss, including:

 Land use regulations can be confusing, so if you need assistance, a planner at your local planning department or community development department should be able to help you identify the applicable provisions.